Copernican heliocentrism

+The Copernican model was later replaced by Kepler's laws of planetary motion.

 Background

 Antiquity

-Philolaus (4th century BCE) was one of the first to hypothesize movement of the Earth, probably inspired by Pythagoras' theories about a spherical, moving globe.
-In the 3rd century BCE, Aristarchus of Samos proposed what was, so far as is known, the first serious model of a heliocentric Solar System, having developed some of Heraclides Ponticus' theories (speaking of a "revolution of the Earth on its axis" every 24 hours).
-Though his original text has been lost, a reference in Archimedes' book The Sand Reckoner (Archimedis Syracusani Arenarius & Dimensio Circuli) describes a work in which Aristarchus advanced the heliocentric model.
+Philolaus (4th century BC) was one of the first to hypothesize movement of the Earth, probably inspired by Pythagoras's theories about a spherical, moving globe.
+In the 3rd century BCE, Aristarchus of Samos proposed what was, so far as is known, the first serious model of a heliocentric Solar System, having developed some of Heraclides Ponticus's theories (speaking of a "revolution of the Earth on its axis" every 24 hours).
+Though his original text has been lost, a reference in Archimedes's book The Sand Reckoner (Archimedis Syracusani Arenarius & Dimensio Circuli) describes a work in which Aristarchus advanced the heliocentric model.
 Archimedes wrote:

 It is a common misconception that the heliocentric view was rejected by the contemporaries of Aristarchus.
 This is the result of Gilles Ménage's translation of a passage from Plutarch's On the Apparent Face in the Orb of the Moon.
 Plutarch reported that Cleanthes (a contemporary of Aristarchus and head of the Stoics) as a worshiper of the Sun and opponent to the heliocentric model, was jokingly told by Aristarchus that he should be charged with impiety.
 Ménage, shortly after the trials of Galileo and Giordano Bruno, amended an accusative (identifying the object of the verb) with a nominative (the subject of the sentence), and vice versa, so that the impiety accusation fell over the heliocentric sustainer.
 The resulting misconception of an isolated and persecuted Aristarchus is still transmitted today.